CatarinaCarolina/adv-omics-metagenomics/docs/data-processing/intro.md

 In this course we use a jupyterhub setup to provide access to a linux environment, and python and R notebooks.
-Students and instructors have individual accounts and can log in to the jupyterhub at https://www.bioinformatics.nl/ biosb_metagenomics.
+Students and instructors have individual accounts and can log in to the [jupyterhub](https://www.bioinformatics.nl/biosb_metagenomics).

 ### Logging in